vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/scale/scale.md

-You can perform [Cloud Containers cluster scaling](../../concepts/scale) manually or set up automatic scaling to adapt the cluster to the changing needs of [workloads](https://kubernetes.io/docs/concepts/workloads/).
+In Managed Containers, you can [scale](../../concepts/scale) a Kubernetes cluster manually or set up automatic scaling to adapt the cluster to the changing needs of [workloads](https://kubernetes.io/docs/concepts/workloads/).

 ## Vertical scaling